rladies/rladies-collaborations/README.md

 ## Current Curators

-- Melina Vidoni, RLadies+ Santa Fe.
+- Melina Vidoni, R-Ladies Santa Fe.
 User: [melvidoni](https://github.com/melvidoni)
-- Sina Rüeger, RLadies+ Lausanne.
+- Sina Rüeger, R-Ladies Lausanne.
 User: [sinarueeger](https://github.com/sinarueeger)
-- Praveena Mathews, RLadies+ Chennai.
+- Praveena Mathews, R-Ladies Chennai.
 User: [pjmathews](https://github.com/pjmathews)

 Do you want to be a curator?
 Open a new issue, or contact us on the RLadies+ Global Slack.
 All the help is welcomed!